 Top Cigar Lounges in New Orleans for Mardi Gras

-Tuesday, February 25 is the start date of one of the world’s largest parties.
-Mardi Gras, also known as Fat Tuesday, is the carnival celebration that kicks off the Christian season of Lent.
-New Orleans is famous for its Mardi Gras celebration and has become known worldwide as the craziest and most exciting carnival celebration in the world.
+Tuesday, February 25 is the start date of Mardi Gras, also known as Fat Tuesday.
+The carnival celebration kicks off the Christian season of Lent.
+New Orleans is famous for its Mardi Gras celebration and has become known as the craziest and most exciting carnival celebration in the world.

 Tujague’s is the second oldest restaurant in New Orleans, having been built around 1856.
 It is among the most prized restaurants in the city and it is said to be the innovator of brunch.
 It offers up traditional Creole dishes, such as tender beef brisket and tasty shrimp remoulades, along with several signature cocktails.